-We offer a variety of products that can be used to create systems for Dam Monitoring - Structural.
+We offer a variety of products that can be used to create systems for Dam Monitoring.
 Many of the major components used to create these systems are listed below.
 Please let us know if we can help you configure a system.

-The versatility of our systems allows them to be customized for each application.
-We offer a range of dataloggers, from the most basic system with just a few channels to expandable systems that measure hundreds of channels.
-Scan rates can be programmed from once every few hours to 100,000 times per second, depending on the datalogger model.
+The versatility of our platforms allows them to be customized for each application.
+We offer a range of platforms, from the most basic device with just a few channels to expandable platforms that measure hundreds of channels.
+Scan rates can be programmed from once every few hours to 10,000 times per second, depending on the model.
 Measurement types, processing algorithms, and recording intervals are also programmable.

-Our systems have powerful onboard instruction sets: simply choose sensor type, scan rate, and measurement channel.
-On-board mathematical and statistical processing allows data reduction in the field and allows measurements to be viewed in the desired units, whether that be microstrain, centimeters per second, revolutions per minute, meters, Amperes, or inches.
+The measurement automation platform has a simple, yet powerful on-board instruction set: simply choose the sensor type, scan rate, and measurement channel.
+On-board mathematical and statistical processing allows data reduction in the field and enables measurements to be viewed in the desired units, whether that is microstrains, centimeters per second, revolutions per minute, meters, Amperes, or inches.

-Our system's versatility extends to control as well—our systems can monitor and control external devices based on time or measured conditions, allowing savings in time and equipment, and possibly preventing, or warning of, dangerous conditions.
-They are rugged enough to be in use in geotechnical studies and mines world wide.
+The versatility of the measurement automation platform extends to control as well.
+Each platform can monitor and control external devices based on time or measured conditions, allowing savings in time and equipment, and warning of—or possible prevention of—dangerous conditions.
+These platforms are rugged enough to be used in geotechnical studies and dams worldwide.

-Our systems can stand alone.
-Once programmed and powered, no human or computer interaction is required, although data are typically downloaded to a PC for further analysis.
-A telecommunications or hardwire link allows data to be monitored and graphed in your office rather than in the field.
-Data from a number of stations and from a number of applications can be monitored from a single laptop or desktop computer.
+The measurement automation platform can stand alone.
+Once programmed and powered, no human or computer interaction is required, although data are typically downloaded to a PC or exported to the cloud for further analysis.
+A telecommunication or hardwire link allows data to be monitored and graphed in your office rather than in the field.
+Data from various stations and applications can be monitored from a single laptop or desktop computer.

-The low power drain typically allows our data acquisition systems to be powered by solar panels and batteries.
+The low power drain typically allows our platforms to be powered by solar panels and batteries.
 If 110/220-Vac power, vehicle power, or external 12-Vdc batteries are available, you can use those as well.
-Nonvolatile data storage and battery-backed clock ensure data capture and integrity.
+Nonvolatile data storage and a battery-backed clock ensure data capture and integrity.

-The versatility of our systems begins with sensor compatibility—they can measure virtually every commercially available sensor—allowing them to be used in a variety of ways for a variety of measurements.
-For example, a CR1000 can be used in slope stability, water quality, or equipment performance applications.
-Typical sensors that can be used include:
+The versatility of our measurement automation platforms begins with sensor compatibility.
+Our platforms can measure virtually every commercially available sensor, allowing them to be used in different ways for a variety of measurements.
+For example, the following are common parameters that the sensors in our platforms measure:

-Because our dataloggers have many channel types and programmable inputs, all of these sensor types can be measured by one datalogger.
-Channel types include analog (single-ended and differential), pulse counters, switched excitation, continuous analog output, digital I/O, and anti-aliasing filter.
-Using switched or continuous excitation channels, our dataloggers provide excitation for ratiometric bridge measurements.
+Because our measurement automation platforms have many channel types and programmable inputs, all these sensor types can be measured by one device.
+Channel types include analog (single-ended and differential), pulse counter, switched excitation, continuous analog output, digital I/O, and anti-aliasing filter.
+Using switched or continuous excitation channels, our platforms provide excitation for ratiometric bridge measurements.

-The availability of multiple communications options for retrieving, storing, and displaying data also allows systems to be customized to meet exact needs.
-Onsite communication options include direct connection to a PC or laptop, PC cards, storage modules, and datalogger keyboard/display.
-Telecommunication options include short-haul, telephone (including voice-synthesized and cellular), radio frequency, multidrop, and satellite.
+The availability of multiple communications options for retrieving, storing, and displaying data also allows platforms to be customized to meet your exact needs.
+Onsite communications options include direct connection to a PC or laptop, PC cards, storage modules, and platform keyboard/display.
+Telecommunications options include short-haul, telephone (including voice-synthesized and cellular), radio frequency, multidrop, and satellite.